-We can also supply the CartoType library for other platforms, such as Raspberry Pi, Embarcadero C++ Builder, Windows CE and Qt, all of which have been used by CartoType licensees.
+We can also supply the CartoType library for other platforms, such as Raspberry Pi and Embarcadero C++ Builder.

 You can load a single map, or multiple maps at once.
 Map files use CartoType's compact CTM1 format.
 We supply tools and documentation for creating your own maps from various data sources including OpenStreetMap, ESRI shapefiles, and SRTM elevation data.
 You can also create in-memory map data at run-time and save it in various formats.
 Nearly all conceivable projections are supported.

 Look and feel are controlled by XML style sheets.
 We supply clear and attractive standard styles.
-You can also create your own style sheets, using our free tools and documentation.
+You can also create your own style sheets, using our free tools and documentation, including the Maps App, which has a built-in style sheet editor.
 Style sheets give full control over colors, dimensions, icons, transparency, layer ordering, fonts and typography, and of course smooth transitions from one scale to another.

 You can add your own data to the map at run-time or as part of the data preparation process.
 Both methods allow you to add map objects either to existing layers, or as new layers.
 The objects you add are first-class citizens, not simple graphic overlays: their appearance is controlled by the style sheet, and they appear in searches, respond to hit detection and work with all other functionality in the same way as standard map objects.
 Custom data can be saved or loaded using CTMS (CartoType serialized map data format) or as SQLite files, or, if prepared in advance, can be integrated into the main CTM1 file.